G20 health summit looks to boost vaccine access, drugmakers to offer cut-price shots

 Looking to broaden supply chains, Europe will announce during the meeting that it will set up at least three manufacturing hubs in Africa this year to boost long-term production of vaccines, one EU official told Reuters.

-On Friday The GAVI Vaccine Alliance said it had agreed to buy 200 million doses of Johnson & Johnson’s vaccine, as it seeks to fill a big shortfall in its vaccine-sharing programme.
+On Friday The GAVI Vaccine Alliance said it had agreed to buy 200 million doses of Johnson & Johnson's (JNJ.N) vaccine, as it seeks to fill a big shortfall in its vaccine-sharing programme. read more

 In her opening speech, European Commission President Ursula von der Leyen said Europe would donate at least 100 million doses to poorer nations by the end of the year.